 On Stock Titan, McDonald's filings are paired with AI-powered summaries that explain the main points of lengthy documents in clear language.
 Real-time updates from EDGAR help ensure that new 8-Ks and other filings appear promptly, while AI highlights items that may matter most to shareholders, such as changes in operating performance, restructuring charges related to internal initiatives, or new debt issuances.
 Users can also review filings that relate to earnings releases referenced in company news, creating a direct link between narrative announcements and formal regulatory disclosures.

-MCD: A Form 144 notice was filed to sell 13,134 shares of common stock with an aggregate market value of $3,929,824.14.
-The broker is Morgan Stanley Smith Barney LLC, and the approximate sale date is 11/05/2025 on the NYSE.
+A person associated with the issuer filed a Form 144 notice to sell 2,626 shares of common stock through Morgan Stanley Smith Barney, with an aggregate market value of 855,025.60 on the NYSE.